jsdealy/latin/miscellae/guideToLatinConversation.md

-The vocabulary, distributed under different headings, contains in alphabetical order the no- menclature of such words as are most in use.
-We have been careful not to introduce in this dic- tionary any word of uncertain Latinity.
-Some ecclesiastical terms, names of rank, of sciences, and of modern inventions, do not belong to the lan- guage of the Augustan age, and will be easily rec- ognized.
-In the list of comparatives and of super- latives we ware more desirous of giving positive indications than of wishing to make the list com- plete.
-The gender of nouns and the quantity of increments and penultimates which do not fol- low the rules of position, will be found desig- nated.
+The vocabulary, distributed under different headings, contains in alphabetical order the nomenclature of such words as are most in use.
+We have been careful not to introduce in this dictionary any word of uncertain Latinity.
+Some ecclesiastical terms, names of rank, of sciences, and of modern inventions, do not belong to the language of the Augustan age, and will be easily recognized.
+In the list of comparatives and of superlatives we ware more desirous of giving positive indications than of wishing to make the list complete.
+The gender of nouns and the quantity of increments and penultimates which do not follow the rules of position, will be found designated.

 A collection of idioms and Latin expressions follows the vocabulary.
 We have grouped them